Martin322s/softuni-shared-trips/README.md

 **Description:** The Logout action is available to logged-in users.
 Upon successful logout, any session information is cleared, and the user is redirected to the Home Page.

 ---

+## Shared Trips (For Logged In Users and Logged Out Users)

+**Description:** The Shared Trips page displays a list of all shared trips in the system.
+Each trip is represented with information such as car image, destination (from - to), date, time, and price.
+Users can click the [Details] button to access trip details.

+---